shawbicc/ros-playground/README.md

 https://github.com/shawbicc/ros-playground.git (branch: `ros-noetic-devel`)

 Follow along the recorded lecture on ROS Packages for hands-on tutorials and examples on how to create ROS packages and launch files.
 Be sure to try the codes yourself.
 Some of the files used in this tutorial are already provided in a GitHub repository.
 It is highly encouraged to get used to the GitHub workflow and use that with your projects as well.

-For the assignment, resources can be found in the `ros-noetic-devel` branch of this repository.
-Clone the branch into your device, or just copy and paste the Python nodes into your package.
-Complete the assignment and submit it in the Classroom as a `.zip` file, or you can create a GItHub repository for your package and submit the link to the repository.
-Proper GitHub repository will grant you bonus points for the assignment ;).